GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-payments-deprecation/index.md

 ## Exporting user licenses {: #exporting-user-licenses }

-If you’re using the Chrome Web Store or the [Licensing API][3], you’ll need to do the following:
+If you're using the Chrome Web Store or the [Licensing API][3], you'll need to do the following:

 - Migrate to another payments processor
 - Migrate your licensing tracking